-LUMI, one of the EuroHPC world-class supercomputers and leading platforms for artificial intelligence, will be located at CSC’s data center in Kajaani, Finland.
-Operations will start in mid-2021.
-The supercomputer will be hosted by the LUMI consortium including ten European countries.
+LUMI, one of the EuroHPC world-class supercomputers and leading platforms for artificial intelligence, is located at CSC’s data center in Kajaani, Finland.
+Operations started in 2021, and LUMI will reach its full capacity in 2023.
+The supercomputer is hosted by the LUMI consortium including ten European countries.

 The budget for the EuroHPC JU in 2019–2020 is over 960 million Euros, which includes public investments from the EU and participating states as well as investments from private partners.
 The total budget of the EuroHPC pre-exascale system in CSC’s data center in Kajaani is over 202 million Euros.
 Half of this funding comes from the EU and the other half from the consortium countries.

 LUMI high performance computing services offer companies a competitive advantage

 Companies can make extensive use of high-performance computing (HPC) as part of product development and innovation activities.
 Up to 20% of the LUMI supercomputer’s capacity has been reserved for companies.

 LUMI funding & received awards

 LUMI has received additional funding from the European Regional Development Fund (ERDF) which is granted by Regional Council of Kainuu.
 ERDF funding for 4.2 million Euros is granted for the period of 10.06.2019-31.12.2020.
 This funding enables EuroHPC's supercomputer to be located at CSC's Kajaani data center, strengthening the national and international status of Kainuu’s ICT and data center services.